Zoning Review

 - Property ownership is not in LLC or Inc.

 If you cannot meet all three requirements or you have an open case with Code Enforcement or Building Inspections, you will need to complete the public hearing petition form.
+Please review the nonresidential checklist for details and example how to file.

 A neighbor within 1,000 feet of the requested variance may request a public hearing.
 A formal demand for hearing must be submitted, in person to Zoning before the closing date on the posted sign.